hasun1226/MobileAppProject/deliverables/iteration-02.review.md

  4. Each front-end member being assigned to a screen that was required for the Slacker's user story.
 After the database was launched, front-end team members could divide-and-conquer the works according to the screens.
 It saved a lot of time when trying to meet the goal without sacrificing the coherence of the application.
 This is prioritized after the back-end team's decision because front-end team's tasks were only possible after the back-end team's tasks for debugging purposes.
 See [Note4U responsibilities](https://github.com/csc301-fall-2016/project-team-19/tree/master/Notes4U) for how the tasks were divided.
  5. Having a separate Trello board to keep track of the tasks that needs to be done.
 This was especially helpful when the team was developing the products because a group of a big size is supposedly hard to coordinate and monitor.
 However, this was not a big problem thanks to the Trello board keeping each team know what they need to do and having each member to take charge of the task if nobody is in charge of it.
     * Front-end Team's To-do List: https://trello.com/b/K5NMotln/frontend-tasks
-    * Back-end Team's To-d- List: https://trello.com/b/fpJuuHce/backend-tasks
+    * Back-end Team's To-do- List: https://trello.com/b/fpJuuHce/backend-tasks